-The Public Affairs team at U.S. Consulate Lahore aims to strengthen people-to-people ties between the United States and Punjab.
+The Public Diplomacy team at U.S. Consulate Lahore aims to strengthen people-to-people ties between the United States and Punjab.
 Lahore is Pakistan’s second-largest media hub with a vibrant arts, culture, and music scene.
 The press team at Consulate Lahore engages with journalists, issues press releases, and conducts media training programs.
 To stay connected with the Consulate on social media, you can follow us on Facebook, Twitter, and Instagram.

 Pakistan has one of the largest alumni networks in the world with over 25,000 members.
 The Pakistan-U.S. Alumni Network (PUAN) chapters in Punjab are based out of Lahore, Bahawalpur, and Multan.
-In addition to our robust alumni network, US Consulate Lahore also manages five Lincoln Corner chapters in Bahawalpur, Multan, Sargodha, Faisalabad, and Lahore.
+In addition to our robust alumni network, US Consulate Lahore also manages five Lincoln Corner chapters in Vehari, Multan, Sargodha, Faisalabad, and Lahore.

 We also have a range of public diplomacy programs and grants in the following areas:

 Our biggest public diplomacy investment at Consulate Lahore is our University Partnerships program.
 Over the past five years, we have connected five major universities in Punjab with counterparts in the U.S. These partnerships support exchanges visits, curriculum development and joint research projects.

 - English Language Training:

 Our next largest investment is the English Access Microscholarship Program (Access)which provides a foundation of English language skills to high school students from economically disadvantaged sectors through after-school classes and intensive sessions.
 Started in 2004, there are approximately 4,000 alumni from Multan, Lahore, Sargodha, and Faisalabad.